• Have courage to take risks in our learning and learn from mistakes.

 • An Individual Behaviour Management Plan is drawn up

 • A case conference involving parents and support agencies

 If the problem is severe or recurring then temporary or permanent exclusion procedures are implemented

-At lunchtime the senior supervisor and a team of supervisory assistants carry out supervision.
-The supervisors maintain order and encourage safe and enjoyable play.
-If unacceptable behaviour takes place a warning is given.
-If it persists details are recorded in a lunchtime behaviour book by the Senior Lunchtime Supervisor.
+At lunchtime the Senior Lunchtime Supervisor and a team of Lunchtime Assistants carry out supervision.
+The supervisors are expected to maintain order.
+Usually this consists of reminding children of the standard of behaviour expected.
+Following a warning, any behaviour considered as inappropriate is recorded in a lunchtime behaviour book by the Senior Lunchtime Supervisor.
 Year Learning and Progress Leaders liaise with the Senior Lunchtime Supervisor and monitor names recorded in the book, ensuring appropriate action is taken.
 This may lead to a lunchtime detention being given the following day by the child’s class teacher.